tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (ilankham−stat6250): How will code reviews for projects be conducted?
 Will they involved comments on code in GitHub, meetings with the instructor, or both?
 - Answer (ilankham−stat6250): Both; Code Reviews will involve 1:1 meetings with the instructor held through Google Hangouts, during which project code will discussed and commented.

-- Question (tchan49−stat6250): What are some of the ways for students to prepare the final exam?
+- Question (tchan49−stat6250): Should I view all the videos that are posted on Blackboard?
-- Answer (tchan49−stat6250): The most important preparation is to read the textbook thoroghly and understand the fundemental thoeries.
-The book is to help you build a solid knowledge on the topics you are learing throughout the course so you need to make sure you read all the assigned chapters.
-Also, make suer to review your or your classemates' quiz questions and try to answer them.
-This is a very good way to test if you keep up with the pace of the class and ask questions immediately.
+- Answer (tchan49-stat6250): Since this is an online class which means we don't meet at a classroom, it is very important to watch all the videos whether it is a recipe video or instruction video.
+Missing video means missing class.

 [Course Structure Quiz, Problem 5]
 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?